New features

 # Reporting issues and contributing

 The project documentation is growing and always up to date.
 Community support is available through Stack Overflow.
-Visit the Gitter channel if you have some quick questions.
 Read more in the Getting support guide.